 The car dealership industry has experienced profound change over the past two decades.
 We’ve seen market growth, plateaus, and declines.
 In addition, shrinking margins and market disruption as a result of new technologies like digital retailing that are changing the car-buying, car-owning, and car-selling process altogether.

 The change is ubiquitous.
 From the largest auto groups in the country, to single-point franchise dealerships, to independent used car businesses, the auto retail industry is rapidly evolving to harness the power of these new technologies and the operational philosophies they present.
-So, regardless of your dealership’s size or goals, now is the time to update your business strategies and get out in front of the changes in our market.
+So, regardless of your dealership’s size or goals, now is the time to update your business strategies and get out in front of the changes in our market so you can keep generating automobile leads.
 Here are five suggestions on how to begin: